silvanamejia1/MEJIA-Python-Portfolio/README.md

 ## Repository Structure
 - **Computing II**: This folder contains the work I will be doing throughout the *Elements of Computing II* course.
     - **Class Assignments**: This subfolder includes assignments that I complete twice a week during class.
 [Link to In-Class Assignments](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/tree/main/Computing%20II/Class%20Assingments)

+    - **Homework**: This folder contains additional assignments completed as part of the *Elements of Computing II* course.
+These homeworks reflect key concepts we've worked on in class and demonstrate my progression throughout the semester.
+        - The [`Homework`](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/tree/main/Computing_2/Homework) folder includes a variety of coding exercises specificaly using spaCy and Python.

     - **basic-streamlit-app**: This folder includes projects that I have done both in class and projects that I am currently working on.
 Everything in this folder represents work I have done using **Streamlit**.
         - The [`main.py`](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/blob/main/Computing%20II/basic-streamlit-app/main.py) script inside this folder contains a basic Streamlit app that I created to analyze customer shopping trends interactively.